TeskaLabs/asab-webui-kit/README.md

 ## Build Demo App

 Demo app and any application that uses the `asab-webui-kit` is meant to be deployed with [Philbert](https://github.com/TeskaLabs/asab) distribution installed in the `public` folder.
+In `asab-webui-kit` this folder is located in `demo/public`.
 The folder structure should look like this:

 ```
 public/